saraswat/rudra-dist/README.md

 One process is reserved for testing, and the remainder are used as learners.
 (To turn off testing and use all processes for learning, pass the command line argument `-noTest`.)
-For the Theano learner, because of the current limitation that only one NN model can be used per process, we have to use `-nwMode send_broadcast`.
-`send_broadcast` requires on additional process to serve as a parameter server.

 With MPI or PAMI, the number of places equals the number of processes.
 For sockets, set the number of places with the environment variable `X10_NPLACES`.